ksator/junos_automation_with_rest_calls/README.md

 ### How to enable REST API on Junos

 Run these commands to enable REST API on Junos.
 The default port is 3000.
-The below commands enable also a graphical REST API Explorer that allow to conveniently experiment with REST APIs.
+The below commands also enable a graphical REST API Explorer that allows to conveniently experiment with REST APIs.
 ```
 lab@dc-vmx-3> show configuration system services rest | display set
 set system services rest http